18F/join.tts.gsa.gov/pages/positions/visual-designer.md

 ### Objective #1: Lead projects from a visual design perspective.
 - Coach agency partners through the visual design process and establish a shared vision for the user experience.
-- Identify user and organizational needs through formal interviews, informal conversations, contextual inquiry, workshops, and analytics research.
+- Identify user and organizational needs through formal interviews, informal conversations, contextual inquiry, workshops, and analytics research
-- Identify visual design opportunities through exercises such as brand/interface audits, comparative or competitive analyses, gap analyses, and system mapping, and make recommendations based on what you discover.
+- Identify visual design opportunities through exercises such as brand/interface audits, comparative or competitive analyses, gap analyses, and system mapping, and make recommendations based on what you discover
-- Navigate complex organizational relationships to bring stakeholders together around shared design systems or visual identity goals and priorities.
+- Navigate complex organizational relationships to bring stakeholders together around shared design systems or visual identity goals and priorities
-- Give agency partners and peers advice they need to hear versus what they want to hear, in a manner that respects their intelligence and experience.
+- Give agency partners and peers advice they need to hear versus what they want to hear, in a manner that respects their intelligence and experience

 ### Objective #2: Deliver high-quality, user-centered visual design for agency partners.
-- Create clear, inclusive, accessible, and extensible visual styles and components in a fast-paced, collaborative environment.
-Examples include selecting and applying appropriate styles from the U.S. Web Design System, building interface patterns, looks-like/works-like prototypes, landing pages, logo and identity designs, brand or design principles, pattern libraries, research findings with visual storytelling, and product launch materials.
+- Create clear, inclusive, accessible, and extensible visual styles and components in a fast-paced, collaborative environment<br>
+_Examples include selecting and applying appropriate styles from the [U.S. Web Design System](https://designsystem.digital.gov/), building interface patterns, prototypes, landing pages, logo and identity designs, brand or design principles, pattern libraries, research findings with visual storytelling, and product launch materials._
-- Iterate quickly by collaborating on prototypes at various levels of fidelity.
+- Iterate quickly by collaborating on prototypes at various levels of fidelity
-- Incorporate continuous feedback from users, peers, and stakeholders by leading design-focused usability and critique sessions.
+- Incorporate continuous feedback from users, peers, and stakeholders by leading design-focused usability and critique sessions
 - Implement style changes in GitHub, or pair with engineers to implement and review them collaboratively.
-Make visual design work visible in shared project management tools.
+Make visual design work visible in shared project management tools
-- Uphold our team values of being clear, concise, inclusive, curious, and honest — in both your designs and daily collaboration.
+- Uphold our team values of being clear, concise, inclusive, curious, and honest — in both your designs and daily collaboration

 ### Objective #3: Contribute to the continued success of the visual design team and shared resources.
-- Continually promote 18F’s ways of working by making a strong case for iterative, user-centered design on every project.
+- Continually promote 18F’s ways of working by making a strong case for iterative, user-centered design on every project
-- Contribute to team-wide resources and training materials, including tutorials, guides, presentations, and design toolkits.
+- Contribute to team-wide resources and training materials, including tutorials, guides, presentations, and design toolkits
-- Recognize when practices or processes are inconsistent or no longer serve the team, and recommend a way forward to improve effectiveness or efficiency.
+- Recognize when practices or processes are inconsistent or no longer serve the team, and recommend a way forward to improve effectiveness or efficiency
-- Share your work in an unfinished state and give peer feedback in weekly critique sessions and drop-in labs.
+- Share your work in an unfinished state and give peer feedback in weekly critique sessions and drop-in labs
-- Learn about accessible and inclusive visual design practices and evangelize them throughout your work and partnerships.
+- Learn about accessible and inclusive visual design practices and evangelize them throughout your work and partnerships
-- Promote the practice of visual design in workshops, office hours, brown bags, and design-related events.
+- Promote the practice of visual design in workshops, office hours, brown bags, and design-related events
-- Write and publish conversational blog posts to raise awareness about the team’s work and promote the 18F brand.
+- Write and publish conversational blog posts to raise awareness about the team’s work and promote the 18F brand

 ## Basic Information